-At the foot of the Mount of Olives, within the Kidron valley, there is a small cave which is considered to be the burial place of the Virgin Mary.
-This is a widely respected theory, although there are also other tombs in other countries which claim to be her final resting place.
+At the foot of the Mount of Olives, within the Kidron valley, there is a small cave that is considered to be the burial place of the Virgin Mary.
+This is a widely respected theory, although there are also other tombs in other countries that claim to be her final resting place.

 Cross into Palestine’s West Bank

 Those interested to travel to Palestine can hop on board a bus from Damascus gate (Take the Arab bus 21, 321, or 324).
 You can either stop at the separation wall or go into central Bethlehem.

 If you have time, travelling through the West Bank is a very rewarding experience.
 If you have just a day or an afternoon to spare though, you can take a short trip to Bethlehem to see notable sites like Jesus’ birthplace, and the Banksy graffiti scattered throughout the city.

 Stop by the Garden Tomb of Jesus

 The garden tomb of Jesus is an ancient Jewish tomb that is carved into the rock face on the Mount of Olives.
 Though there is no historical evidence, this is widely believed to be the tomb of Jesus, and the site shares many similarities with its descriptions from the Bible.